 (i) an application made under this Act;

-(j) a memorandum filed under section 54.
+(j) a memorandum filed under section 54;

+(k) any other document or information that is derived from records and dealings in relation to land under the operation of this Act and is prescribed for the purposes of this subsection by the regulations.

 (2) The Registrar may produce to a person who wishes to inspect any document referred to in subsection (1) a copy of the document that the person wishes to inspect and the copy may be in such medium as is approved by the Registrar for the purposes of this section.

 (3) The Registrar, on receiving payment of the prescribed fee, shall provide to a person applying for the same a copy or print-out of any document referred to in subsection (1) and the copy or print-out may be in an approved form.

 [Section 239 inserted by No. 6 of 2003 s.
 80; amended by No. 59 of 2004 s.
-140.]

-239A.
-Provision of land-related information

-(1) The Registrar may provide a person with, or allow a person to have access to, information that has been derived from records and dealings in relation to land under the operation of this Act —

-(a) on such terms and conditions as the Registrar thinks fit; and

-(b) on payment of the prescribed fee for the provision of, or access to, the information.

-(2) A person must not contravene, or fail to comply with, any term or condition applying —

-(a) to the provision of information under subsection (1) to that person; or

-(b) to that person’s access to information under subsection (1).

-Penalty: $10 000 or imprisonment for 2 years.

-(3) This section does not apply to the provision of, or access to —

-(a) any document which can be inspected under section 239(1);

-(b) any document a copy or print-out of which can be obtained under section 239(3); or

-(c) any information which can be obtained under section 146.

-[Section 239A inserted by No. 81 of 1996 s.
-141; amended by No. 6 of 2003 s.
-81.]
+140; No. 60 of 2006 s.
+116.]

+[239A.
+Repealed by No. 60 of 2006 s.
+117.]

 239B.
 Evidentiary documents as to current and historical matters